rdowd003/capstone1/README.md

 that can accurately predict a patient's increase in scores over time would be indispensable.

-*include graphs here related to changes over time* -scores over time
--Individal patient scores change (show variation, how hard it is to predict)

 ### References:

 1. Athanasios Tsanas, Max A. Little, Patrick E. McSharry, Lorraine O. Ramig (2009),